Spring Garden Revival

 Contact Abington’s Department of Public Works for Fertilizer Container Disposal & Municipal Composting Programs

 Proper disposal of fertilizer containers and participation in municipal composting are essential for environmental protection in Abington.
 Residents should utilize household hazardous waste events, typically held 2–4 times annually, for liquid fertilizer containers after performing a triple-rinse procedure.
-Plastic fertilizer bags may be accepted in municipal recycling—always check local guidelines.
+Plastic fertilizer bags may be accepted through municipal recycling—always check local guidelines.
 Biodegradable paper packaging can be placed in yard waste collection (April–November).
-Finished compost from Abington’s municipal program (N-P-K 1-1-1 to 2-2-2) is available for soil improvement, with seasonal bulk delivery and integration into sustainability initiatives.
-In case of spills, immediately contain with absorbent materials, notify emergency services (911 for major spills), and contact: Abington Department of Public Works
+Finished compost from Abington’s municipal program (N-P-K 1-1-1 to 2-2-2) is available for bulk delivery and seasonal distribution, supporting soil health and sustainability.
+In case of spills, immediately contain with absorbent materials, notify emergency services (911 for major spills), and contact the department below for guidance.
+Never dispose of fertilizer in regular trash, storm drains, or streets; always store products securely in original, labeled containers.

 500 Gliniewicz Way, Abington, MA 02351